top of page

 • Apr 9, 2025

-• 5 min read
+• 4 min read

 Structure

-Membranes contain embedded proteins, pores, and pumps that control what enters and exits the cell.
+In cells, membranes perform these gatekeeper functions via pores and pumps that control what enters and exits the cell.
 Most molecules can't cross a membrane unless a specific doorway, or transport mechanism, is provided.

 Workers

-I must note that RNAs also play critical functional roles in cells.
-But most of what we know about cellular mechanism—enzymes, motors, checkpoints, repair—has been uncovered through the study of proteins.
+In addition to proteins, RNAs can also play active roles in cells.
+But most of what we know about cellular mechanism has been learned through the study of proteins.
+So we'll use proteins as the main actors in the story of how cells work.

 Factories need power to build their products and run their operations.
 With most factories, power lines deliver electricity generated by an outside utility company.